bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

-Since we use import in our CSS files, we need [a plugin handling import](https://github.com/postcss/postcss-import) does that and combines all imported files into one.
+Since we use `import` in our CSS files, we need [a plugin handling import](https://github.com/postcss/postcss-import) and combines all imported files into one.

-We also use CSS variables or custom properties as the technical term is.
+We also use CSS variables, or custom properties as the technical term is.
 They are standard CSS, but of the more modern kind.
 Which means we have to support the users that can’t choose to switch from older browsers.
-[The plugin](https://github.com/MadLittleMods/postcss-css-variables) replaces the variable pointer with the actual value before bundling – that means we only use variables as a developer feature for now.
+[The plugin](https://github.com/MadLittleMods/postcss-css-variables) replaces the variable pointer with the actual value before bundling.
+Which means we only use variables as a developer feature in this project.
 But when we get to a point where this isn’t needed anymore, we can just remove that setting and dependency.

-The same goes for [Autoprefixer](https://github.com/postcss/autoprefixer) which prefixes based on the Browserslist config, which we share with Babel.
-This is mostly used for certain flexbox properties and some grid support, which we have none of right now, but it’s included for demo purposes.
+The same goes for [Autoprefixer](https://github.com/postcss/autoprefixer) which prefixes based on the Browserslist config.
+This is mostly used for certain flexbox properties and some grid support, which we have none of right now, but it’s so widely used that we included it for demo purposes.

 And [CSS Nano](https://cssnano.co/) minifies the CSS.

 All these can have their own settings, but we run with default most of the time.

-And now we can run the project again with `npm start` and open localhost:3000.
+Finally, we can run the project again with `npm start` and open localhost:3000.
 You should see something like this:
 ![](/img/webpacking/webpackingp2.png)

 Try to change some of the CSS, even variables, to check the hot reloading.